Skip to content

 File: global_csv.py

 This module handles project-level CSV aggregation, called after all per-video processing is complete.
+Because every per-video table is now tidy long-format with an identical header across videos, aggregation is a pure header-once concatenation.

 Returns the path to the written file, or None if no source files were found.

-Splits a global CSV by the conditions column.
-Each unique tag gets its own CSV.
-A video with multiple pipe-delimited tags (e.g., "Emotional|Group A") appears in both Emotional_Summary.csv and Group A_Summary.csv.
+Splits a global CSV by the conditions column (column index 1).
+Each unique tag gets its own file ({tag}{suffix}).
+A video with multiple pipe-delimited tags (e.g., "Emotional|Group A") appears under both Emotional_summary.csv and Group A_summary.csv.
 Tag names are sanitized for filesystem safety.

 Dashboard Output